Department of Public Administration

 - Strategic Public Management and Leadership - a study of public administration, focusing principally on leadership skills and knowledge in the management of public organizations.

 - Local Government Management - an analysis of urban problems, especially the political and administrative problems of city management and community organization activities.

 - Fiscal Administration - a critical examination of techniques and problems in the areas of fiscal management, accountancy, budgetary policy, and political economy.

-- Non-profit Management - a study of the unique challenges posed by the administration of nonprofit organizations in both the domestic and global contexts, including communication and promotion, fund-raising and grant writing, and inter-sectoral collaboration with the public and private sectors.
+- Non-profit Management - a study of the unique challenges posed by the administration of nonprofit organizations in both the domestic and global contexts, including communication and promotion, fund-raising and grant proposal writing, and inter-sectoral collaboration with the public and private sectors.

-- Comparative Public Service - through a study of public administration and management in a global context, students will gain an advanced capacity to assume a leadership role and use management skills to enhance the mission of government agencies and nongovernmental organization in the US and another country.
+- Comparative Public Service - through a study of public administration and management in a global context, students will gain an advanced capacity to assume a leadership role and use management skills to enhance the mission of government agencies and nongovernmental organizations in the US and another country.